Look: When snow covered RAK mountains on one of UAE's coldest days ever

-On this day 16 years ago, temperature dipped to as low as -3 degrees Celsius
+On this day 16 years ago, temperature dipped to as low as -3℃

 24 January 2009: A white blanket of snow covers the Jais Mountain of Ras Al Khaimah.—AFP FILE